A Note On Fasting

 Duration of a fast

-For example, during our collective monthly fasts, we usually gather for a time of fika at 6:00 pm before the worship service, allowing members the flexibility to break their fast at this time or earlier.
+During our collective monthly fasts, we typically gather for a time of fika at 6:00 PM before the worship service.
+This arrangement offers members flexibility, allowing them to break their fast at this time or earlier if needed.

 Who Can Participate and the Benefits of Fasting

-We extend an open invitation to all members of our congregation to engage in both personal and corporate fasting, unless practical, medical or underlying health conditions prevent them from doing so.
-Fasting is a transformative practice that offers a multitude of spiritual benefits.
-By refraining from physical sustenance, we strengthen our prayers, seek divine guidance, express repentance, and humble ourselves before God.
+We warmly invite all members of our congregation to participate in both personal and corporate fasting, unless practical, medical, or underlying health conditions prevent them from doing so.
+Fasting is a powerful and transformative spiritual practice that yields numerous benefits.
+Through abstaining from physical sustenance, we enhance the efficacy of our prayers, seek divine guidance, express repentance, and humble ourselves before God.

 Through fasting, we cultivate a deeper reliance on God and heighten our spiritual sensitivity to His Word.
 It is a powerful means of deepening our devotion and growing closer to the Creator.
 As we fast, we draw ourselves closer to the heart of God, amplifying our yearning for His presence and His divine work within our lives.